-Donald R. Kennon retired as chief historian and vice president of the United States Capitol Historical Society in 2015.
-He is coeditor of the Ohio University Press series Perspectives on the History of Congress, 1789–1801 and editor of the series Perspectives on the Art and Architectural History of the United States Capitol.
+Donald R. Kennon is the former chief historian and vice president of the United States Capitol Historical Society.
+He is editor of the Ohio University Press series Perspectives on the History of Congress, 1789–1801.

-Listed in: History | United States | Revolutionary Period (1775-1800) · Americas · American History, Revolutionary Period · Architecture · Art · Politics · Art History · United States · Biography, Artists and Architects · Architecture History · Slavery and Slave Trade · American History · Political Science · Law · American Civil War · Political Science · 18th century · Legal and Constitutional History · North America
+Listed in: History | United States | Revolutionary Period (1775-1800) · Americas · American History, Revolutionary Period · Architecture · Art · Politics · Art History · United States · Biography, Artists and Architects · Architecture History · Slavery and Slave Trade · American History · History · Law · 19th century · American Civil War · Political Science · 18th century · Legal and Constitutional History · North America

-The American Civil War was the first ever to be fought with railroads moving troops and the telegraph connecting civilian leadership to commanders in the field.
+The American Civil War was the first military conflict in history to be fought with railroads moving troops and the telegraph connecting civilian leadership to commanders in the field.
 New developments arose at a moment’s notice.
 As a result, the young nation’s political structure and culture often struggled to keep up.
 When war began, Congress was not even in session.

 “When Lincoln took office, in March 1861, the national government had no power to touch slavery in the states where it existed.
 Lincoln understood this, and said as much in his first inaugural address, noting: ‘I have no purpose, directly or indirectly, to interfere with the institution of slavery in the States where it exists.’”

 During the long decade from 1848 to 1861 America was like a train speeding down the track, without an engineer or brakes.
 The new territories acquired from Mexico had vastly increased the size of the nation, but debate over their status—and more importantly the status of slavery within them—paralyzed the nation.
 Southerners gained access to the territories and a draconian fugitive slave law in the Compromise of 1850, but this only exacerbated sectional tensions.